OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

 one can get an explicit list of the additional equations that OpenModelica automatically adds to get a fully specified initialization problem, which may be helpful to figure out which initial conditions are missing.
-In this case, we recommend to amend the source code of the model by adding suitable extre initial conditions, until that warning message no longer appears.
+In this case, we recommend to amend the source code of the model by adding suitable extra initial conditions, until that warning message no longer appears.

 Modelica_LinearSystems2 Library